simon-weber/gmusicapi/README.md

 **What's on the way:**

-* integration with the Android service api, thanks to [Darryl Pogue](https://github.com/dpogue/Unofficial-Google-Music-API)
+* compatibility updates
-* more user-friendly abstractions
+* album art manipulation

 ##Usage